Skip to main content

 No gamepad?
 This is your mode-switch path.

-Humanoid Control ships no keyboard control for the FSM — mode_manager reacts to a gamepad (/joy) only.
+Humanoid Control ships no keyboard control — the joy_teleop node reacts to a gamepad (/joy) only.
 On a dev or headless host without one, the ros2 control calls on this page are the supported way to drive modes by hand.
-(There used to be a planned termios keyboard reader; it was dropped in favour of this CLI path.)

-Debugging a controller's on_activateDirect control + log inspection without the FSM's request_mode retry chatter.
+Debugging a controller's on_activateDirect control + log inspection, one switch at a time.

 The commands below are interactive ros2 control / ros2 topic calls — open a second terminal and pixi shell into the workspace so ros2 is on PATH: